sh1vendra/Sortify/Readme.md

 ## Features
 List the ready features here:
-- Automated summarise of files
+- Document organization system, Feature name: Document Organizer, used by student
-- Autmated organising of user files
+- Automated summarizing of files, Feature name: Document Summarizer, used by student
-- Efficient Retrieval of data
+- Efficient Retrieval of data, Feature name: Document Retriever, used by student

 ## Screenshots